InfernoDragon0/Project1003/README.md

 - Health
 - Gold
 - Inventory [10 slots]
+- Rune Slots [2 slots]

 ## Main Game Loop
 - [X] Tamago sprite (ONE)
-- [X] Mini game for the sprites (Platformer + Gambler + Goldsweeper)
+- [X] Mini game for the sprites
 - [X] Rune of Luck/Blood/Fortune/Agility +1/2/3/4
 - [X] Luck rune .. gold gen increases to 2/3/5/10
 - [X] Blood rune increases your health to 115/135/170/210
 - [X] Fortune rune .. decreases food cost to 7/6/4/1
 - [X] Agility rune increases your health regeneration to 2/3/6/15
 - [X] Up to 10 Runes can be stored, but you can only have 2 equipped
-- [ ] Dungeons: Pay 50G Entry fee, you can fight endlessly until you die / escape
+- [X] Dungeons: Free to play, you can fight endlessly until you die / escape
 - [X] TamaGOLD uses gold each round and rewards Runes/Gold/Jackpot Gold/Nothing
 - [X] TamaBOOM is free to play: Health loss per bomb and gold gain per spot digged
 - [X] Random Quotes / death quotes / eat quotes